Blog

 What is a Construction Loan?

-Also called a building loan, construction mortgage, or development loan – a construction loan is a short-term (usually less than three years) loan intended for financing the construction of residential or commercial developments.
+A construction loan is a unique and complex type of funding.
+Also called a building loan, construction mortgage, or development loan, a construction loan is a short-term (usually less than three years) loan intended for financing the construction of residential or commercial developments.
 Construction loans cover the cost of land development and building construction.
+In this blog, we'll explore how construction loans work and the requirements to secure one.

-1. Draw request processing and approval – the borrower’s draw request needs to undergo rigorous scrutiny to provide proof of milestone completion per the loan terms and construction plan, within the selected timeframe and budget.
-When the lender approves the draw request, the project can move into the next stage.
+1. Draw request processing and approval.
+The borrower’s draw request needs to undergo review to provide proof of milestone completion within the selected timeframe and budget.
+When the capital partner approves the draw request, the project can move into the next stage.

 To be eligible for a construction loan, a borrower needs to have three necessary items in check: the money, a plan, and a contractor.

-Typically, the average borrower would wait weeks for their loan request to be processed and approved, somewhere between 30 and 60 days depending on the borrower’s ability to supply the lender with the necessary documentation promptly.
-If the lender has all of the information available and the project’s plans and financial assessments are rock-solid, then there should be no need for the appraisal process to take longer than 60 days.
+Typically, the average borrower waits 30 to 60 days for loan processing and approval.
+If the capital partner has all of the information available and the project’s plans and financial assessments are rock-solid, there should be no need for the approval process to take longer than 60 days.

 1. Definition of Terms